 So, Copernicus was buried in an unnamed tomb in the Frombork Cathedral, Poland.
-His burial site was one of over 100 tombs in the cathedral and many others were also unnamed.
+It was one of over 100 tombs in the cathedral, some of which were also unnamed.
 This meant finding his remains wasn’t an easy task.
 Even Napoléon searched for his grave in 1807.

 One theory was that his tomb could be located near the St. Cross Altar, because Copernicus was in charge of the altar while he was a priest at the cathedral.
 In 2005, several skeletons were discovered near the St. Cross Altar, one of which was speculated to belong to Copernicus.

 The scattered bones on the incomplete skeleton belonged to a 60-70 year old man, the approximate age of Copernicus.
 A facial reconstruction based on the skull showed a broken nose and other facial features that matched a self-portrait of Copernicus.

 But the archeologists still had doubts as to whether they had found the right remains.
 To confirm his identity researchers performed DNA analyses on samples from the skeletal remains, and from several hairs presumed to belong to Copernicus.
 These hairs were found in the astronomical reference book Calendarium Romanum Magnum that was used by the astronomer for many years.

 The researchers chose mitochondrial DNA (mtDNA) analysis.
 Due to its high copy number (hundreds per cell), rapid evolution rate and strict maternal inheritance mtDNA is the most suitable DNA type for looking at ancient remains.